Sparse learned kernels for interpretable and efficient medical time series processing: Introduction

 \section{Introduction}

 Medical signals such as electroencephalograms (EEGs), electrocardiograms (ECGs), and photoplethysmography signals (PPGs) have played a pivotal role in the field of medicine, serving as a crucial medium for diagnosing and monitoring patients' conditions, facilitating timely interventions, and improving overall healthcare outcomes.
 These types of signals are usually manually reviewed by trained medical professionals, however, in today's realm of endless medical data and the popularization of continuous passive monitoring, manual reviewing efforts have become inefficient or even a bottleneck in the patient care process.
 Traditional techniques to automate signal processing and categorization, while improving speed, often come with limitations in terms of performance.
 The rise of deep learning yielded a revolution in signal processing, offering models with unparalleled performance (e.g., \cite{egger, nogales, shin, pereira2019deep, liu2020}).
 However, these models often come with their own set of challenges, particularly in terms of computational demands and a lack of interpretability in their decision-making processes.
-Indeed, post-hoc saliency methods often fail to correctly identify feature importance in time-series signals \cite{ismail2020, turbe2023}.
+Post-hoc saliency methods often fail to correctly identify feature importance for time-series signals from these black box models \cite{ismail2020, turbe2023}.

-Recognizing the need for high-performing interpretable models, we sought to design a novel architecture that combines the best of both worlds: the performance of deep learning with the computational efficiency and interpretability of traditional methods.
-We propose a novel method that has performance similar to -- and often better than -- the state-of-the-art DNN approach with several orders of magnitude fewer parameters.
-The method learns a set of lightweight flexible kernels to construct a \textit{single-layer} neural network, providing a new efficient, robust, and interpretable medical signal processing architecture.
-To train these kernel functions, we introduce parameter reduction techniques: \textit{weight absorption} absorbs the kernel weighting factors into the kernels themselves and \textit{correlated kernel pruning} reduces redundancies among the learned kernels.
+Recognizing the need for high-performing interpretable models, we sought to design an architecture that combines the best of both worlds: the performance of deep learning with the computational efficiency and interpretability of traditional methods.
+We propose a method that has performance similar to -- and often better than -- state-of-the-art deep neural network (DNN) approaches but with several orders of magnitude fewer parameters.
+Our method, \textit{Sparse Mixture of Learned Kernels (SMoLK)} learns a set of lightweight flexible kernels to construct a \textit{single-layer sparse} neural network, providing a new efficient, robust, and interpretable medical signal processing architecture.
+To train these kernel functions, we introduce two parameter reduction techniques: \textit{weight absorption} absorbs the kernel weighting factors into the kernels themselves and \textit{correlated kernel pruning} reduces redundancies among the learned kernels.

 While our architecture is versatile enough for a range of applications, we chose to spotlight its efficacy using photoplethysmography (PPG) and single-lead electrocardiography (ECG), given their increasingly widespread integration into wearable devices and use for long-term cardiac monitoring.
 Photoplethysmography poses many challenges, such as motion artifacts and signal noise, which are commonly encountered in various other medical signals as well.
 Photoplethysmography is a non-invasive optical technique to measure blood volume changes in tissue by measuring changes in light absorption.
 It is commonly used to infer various cardiovascular parameters, such as blood oxygenation, heart rate, heart rate variability, and other related parameters \cite{ray2021, hoogantink2021, ding2021, spierer2015, nabeel2017, nilsson2013, castaneda}.
 It has become abundant in wearable consumer devices (i.e., smart watches) and there is a continuing effort to develop algorithms that extract meaningful data from PPG signals obtained from these devices.